Return home

 Supporting Separated Families

-When parents separate, it can be a difficult time for them and their children.
+Separation can be a difficult time for both parents and their children.

-It is normal for separating families to experience a range of strong emotions and families often need to adjust to new living arrangements.
+It’s normal for separating families to experience a range of strong emotions and family members often need to adjust to new living arrangements.

-In this workshop, you will learn about the separation process, how it impacts parents and children and how you can assist parents, children and adolescents to manage this change within your work setting.
+In this workshop, you’ll learn about the impacts of the separation process for parents, children and adolescents, and ways to help them manage this change, within your work context.

 Learning outcomes

-• demonstrate knowledge of the separation process and the impact on families and children
+• demonstrate knowledge of the separation process and how it impacts families and children

 • demonstrate knowledge of the family law system and family dispute resolution (FDR)

-• identify behaviours in children resulting from separation and strategies to manage these behaviours
+• identify behaviours that children may demonstrate as a result of separation, and strategies to manage those behaviours

-• assist parents to better manage their separation and support their children
+• help parents to better manage their separation and support their children

 Ideal for